-- South Africa is the world's 14th largest emitter of greenhouse gases.
-The energy sector, including energy production and use, contributes to about 84% of greenhouse gas emissions in South Africa.
-[2] - South Africa is one of the most carbon emissons-intensive countries in the world, due to its high dependence of coal for primary energy about 77% of South Africa's primary energy needs are provided by coal [3] the responsibility to mitigate is higher, and major changes in energy systems are needed urgently.
+South Africa is one of the most carbon emissions-intensive countries in the world, due to its high dependence on coal for primary energy.
+About 77% of South Africa's primary energy needs are provided by coal.
+[1] As a consequence, South Africa is the world's 12th largest emitter of greenhouse gases.
+[2] The responsibility to mitigate is higher, and major changes in energy systems are needed urgently.